 Fact is, though, that there is an epidemic of hoarders who can not only maneuver their garages but also the insides of their homes, right down to hallways.
 I won’t cite gruesome details of the unhealthiness that goes along with that, but suffice to say it’s real.

-At the National Apartment Association Education Conference & Exposition in Boston in June some attorneys specializing in hoarders outlined the issue’s seriousness.
+At a National Apartment Association Education Conference & Exposition held in Boston, some attorneys specializing in hoarding outlined the issue’s seriousness.
 Up to five percent of all Americans are hoarders – 15 million elderly adults have the disorder.
 That’s right, disorder.

 Compare that to the 4.5 million who suffer from Alzeimer’s or dementia and you gain some perspective.
 And conditions are ripe for further growth with baby boomers entering their Golden years.

 For property owners, a hoarder can be bad news.
-Health and safety issues, Fair Housing complaints and eviction can create blockages.
+Hoarding has health and safety issues and Fair Housing complaints and eviction can create blockages.
 A hoarder can fly under the radar for years, even be a property’s best resident with prompt bill pay and long tenure, but eventually they are ratted out by a strong odor resulting from unsanitary conditions or insect problems.

 Apartments can become so cluttered – from floor to ceiling – that toilets, bathtubs and showers are inaccessible, forcing the hoarder to use those facilities in the clubhouse, gym, and pool.

-A hoarder becomes a property owner’s problem when the behavior affects the health and safety of the resident, other residents and property, said representatives from Kimball, Tirey & St. John, LLP who hosted a well-attended session.
+A hoarder becomes a property owner’s problem when the behavior affects the health and safety of the resident, other residents and property, said representatives from Kimball, Tirey & St. John, LLP.
 If not handled properly, it can trigger a Fair Housing complaint and require significant cost to clean up.